 6. Give and receive.

-To improve your satisfaction and your results, practice giving first instead of taking.
+To improve your satisfaction and the possibility of a win win situation, practice giving first instead of taking.